-Even after six years it's hard to contemplate the events of September 11th, 2001.
-One thing I remember is that I was teaching World Literature that morning to my high school class.
+Even after eight years it's hard to contemplate the events of September 11th, 2001.
+One thing I remember is that I was teaching World Literature to my high school class.
 Often I forget to write the date on the board, and so that morning I made a point of writing it out: September 11, 2001.
 Usually I might just abbreviate it like this: Sept.11.
-I'm not sure why I wrote it out that morning; it's a coincidence and nothing more.
+I'm not sure why I wrote it out that day; it's a coincidence and nothing more.
 One of my students, though, after hearing the news, asked me tearfully: "Why did you write out the date?
 You never write out the whole date like that!
 Why did you do it?"
 She seemed to feel that by writing out that now-legendary date I had somehow set events in motion, had precipitated the tragedy that no one, even now, can quite comprehend.

 But I wrote the date and then went about teaching, not knowing what would happen any more than the other Americans who went about their morning routines.
 We were reading The Handmaid's Tale by Margaret Atwood, and were discussing, ironically, a part in which terrorists kill the president and Congress and take over the running of the country.
 I was trying to persuade my students that it wasn't as crazy as it sounded--that freedom was a precarious thing unless people were vigilant.